Murturtle/MeshLinkBeta/README.md

  - Send messages to and from discord
  - Send packet information to discord
- - Plugin system
+ - Plugin system (see example plugin in `plugins/testcommand.py`)

  ### Mesh only
  - Weather forecast
  - Ping
  - HF condition checker
  - Time
- - Mesh statistics
+ - Save position as waypoint with timestamp
+ - ChatGPT with **optional** plugin
+ - Help command with multi page support

 ## Commands
 **prefix + command**
 ### Discord
 send (message)

-### Mesh
-ping
-weather
-hf
-time
-mesh

 ## Setup